 2. Segment lengths, water surface elevations, segment orientations, layer heights, and cell widths at each segment are preceded by two lines that are ignored.
 They can be used to comment each individual segment's bathymetry.

-3. Input format for each cell width is F8.0 with 10 cell widths per line.
+3. Input format for each cell width is F8.0, with 10 cell widths per line.

 4. If there are more cell widths than can fit on one line, then they are continued immediately on the next line.

 An alternate bathymetry input format has been available since Version 3.7.
-The next section describes this new format that can be more easily developed in a spreadsheet using a comma delimited file format.
+The next section describes this new format, which can be more easily developed in a spreadsheet using a comma delimited file format.